Category Archives: Saxony Royals

 Anton became King of Saxony on May 5, 1827, upon the death of his elder brother, King Friedrich August I. Despite having been heir to the throne for many years, Anton had little experience in government and was therefore content with continuing the policies and goals of his late brother.

 By 1830, following the July Revolution in France, Saxony began to see some small uprisings, usually directed at the Constitution.
-In order to maintain peace, several changes took place.
+To maintain peace, several changes took place.
 In September 1830, Anton appointed his nephew and heir, Friedrich August, as Co-Regent.
-And the following year, a new Constitution was put into place, establishing Saxony as a true constitutional monarchy.
+The following year, a new Constitution was established, establishing Saxony as a true constitutional monarchy.

 After a reign of just nine years, King Anton died in Dresden, Kingdom of Saxony, now in the German state of Saxony, on June 6, 1836.
 He is buried in the Wettin Crypt at the Dresden Cathedral, formerly known as the Katholische Hofkirche (Catholic Church of the Royal Court of Saxony).
 As he had no male heirs, he was succeeded by his nephew, King Friedrich August II.